The Heat Distribution of the Underdamped Langevin Equation: Introduction

-In this work, we draw attention to the most fundamental causes of the underdamped Langevin equation, we review the heat distribution of the underdamped particle in one-dimensional and investigate the two and three-dimensional cases.
+In this work, we draw attention to the most fundamental consequences of the underdamped Langevin equation, we investigate the heat distribution of the underdamped particle in $n-$dimension case.
 Our results extend the list of exact results for the heat in the underdamped regime, comparing with known results from the literature \cite{rosinberg_stochastic_2017,chatterjee_exact_2010,munakata_entropy_2012}.
 We investigate three cases; firstly, we revisit a well-studied system, which is the free particle in contact with a heat bath in the underdamped regime \cite{lemons1997paul,sekimoto1998langevin}; secondly, we include a constant linear potential in the system, which can be interpreted as an external force \cite{singh_onsager-machlup_2008,ciliberto_experiments_2017}; thirdly, we study the harmonic trap, which is widespread in the literature since optical tweezers system can be modeled that way \cite{douarche_work_2006,ciliberto_experiments_2017}.
-Despite the simplicity of these systems, finding the heat distribution is quite nontrivial, and analytical results are only possible for the first case and third case.
-However, all results here are exact, in the sense that we can use numerical integration to find the heat distribution.
+The investigation is carried by the calculation of the characteristic function, the central moments, skewness and kurtosis \cite{wampler2021skewness}, to finally derive the heat distribution.
+For these potentials, the transitional probability can be calculated analytically, and we review its calculation via path integrals \cite{wio2013path, suassuna_path_2021}.
+Despite the simplicity of these systems, finding the heat distribution is quite nontrivial, and analytical results for the heat distribution are only possible for the first and third case.
+However, the characteristic function can be obtained analytically for arbitrary dimensions, and all heat distributions here are exact, in the sense that we can use numerical integration to find the heat distribution.
 We compared our results with results from the literature, finding similarities between underdamped and overdamped systems.
 Moreover, the distributions for cases with potentials are consistent with the free case as we turn off interactions.